Kei Cozzolino: Asian Le Mans Series

-In 2018–2019, the Ferrari 488 GT3 of the privately run CAR GUY team, with fellow team mates Takeshi Kimura and James Calado, win all four legs of the 2018–19 Asian Le Mans Series.
+In 2018–2019, the Ferrari 488 GT3 of the privately run CAR GUY team, with teammates Takeshi Kimura and James Calado, win all four legs of the 2018–19 Asian Le Mans Series.
 The team achieves an auto-invitation to enter into the 2019 24 hours of Le Mans.
+Cozzolino returns to the series with AF Corse teaming up with Emmanuel Collard and Charlie Samani.

 24 hours of Le Mans

-Cozzolino has made 2 appearances in Le Mans (2019 and 2020).
+Cozzolino has made 3 appearances in Le Mans (2019, 2020 and 2023).
 In 2019, he finishes 5th in class.
 At his second attempt in 2020, the Ferrari 488 GTE EVO of the MR Racing team, suffers a mechanical problem early on the race and forced to be 7 laps behind the leader.
 In the end the team retires due to a gearbox failure on lap 172.

+In the 2023 edition, with the Kessel Racing's Ferrari 488 GTE EVO number 74 finishing 9th in class.

 FIA World Endurance Championship

-After his remarkable achievement in 2019, Cozzolino signed to drive for the MR Racing team in FIA WEC 2019-2020 season.
-Pairing up with Olivier Beretta and Motoaki Ishikawa, the team's best finish was 3rd in the opening round at Silverstone.
-However later into the season, MR Racing has withdrawn from the series due to Covid-19.
-Cozzolino returns to the final round in Bahrain with Red River Sport.
+Following his remarkable achievement in 2019, Cozzolino secured a contract to compete for the MR Racing team during the FIA WEC 2019–2020 season.
+He teamed up with Olivier Beretta and Motoaki Ishikawa, and their best performance came in the form of a 3rd-place finish in the opening round at Silverstone.
+Unfortunately, as the season progressed, MR Racing was forced to withdraw from the series due to the impact of the COVID-19 pandemic.Cozzolino made a return to the series for the final round in Bahrain, this time with Red River Sport.

+In 2023, he joined forces with Kessel Racing for the 24 Hours of Le Mans and Monza events.
+Subsequently, he made a comeback with AF Corse to participate in the Fuji and Bahrain rounds.

-SUPER GT
+Super GT

-His debut in Super GT was at his promotion to become a Lamborghini Young Driver in 2016.
-Cozzolino participates in only 2 rounds with the Lamborghini Huracan GT3 of the Direction Racing team.
-He returns to the series in 2020, to replace Nicki Thiim in the Pacific - D'station Racing team's Aston Martin Vantage GT3, pairing up with the team's ace driver Tomonobu Fujii.
-2021 he debuts the Ferrari 488 GT3 Evo with the PACIFIC NAC CARGUY Racing Team, pairing up with 2012 Super GT 300 Champion Naoki Yokomizo.
+In 2016, Cozzolino made his debut in the Super GT series upon being promoted to the prestigious position of a Lamborghini Young Driver.
+During that year, he participated in only two rounds, driving the Lamborghini Huracan GT3 as a member of the Direction Racing team.

+Cozzolino's return to the series took place in 2020 when he stepped in to replace Nicki Thiim for the Pacific - D'station Racing team, driving the Aston Martin Vantage GT3 alongside the team's star driver, Tomonobu Fujii.

+In the year 2021, Cozzolino embarked on a new venture, debuting the Ferrari 488 GT3 Evo with the PACIFIC NAC CARGUY Racing Team, forming a partnership with the 2012 Super GT 300 Champion, Naoki Yokomizo.

+Looking ahead to 2024, Cozzolino is set to rejoin the series as part of the PONOS Racing team, piloting the Ferrari 296 GT3.
+He will be teaming up with Ferrari Factory Driver, Lilou Wadoux, in this exciting new chapter of his Super GT career.